Sign Two, An Angel

 I do!”

 Then I sang, without musical accompaniment, for my family.
-My wife.
+For my wife.

 Followed by a reading from the first letter of Saint John: